oracle-livelabs/database/db-23c-fundamentals/new-ai-vector-search/new-ai-vector-search.md

     ```
     ![show distance of table](images/vec10.png " ")

 9. What if we moved this?
-Find the closest to the vector (1, -3).
+Find which three are closest to the vector (1, -3).

     ![show graph of table](images/image3.png " ")